grafana/k6-docs/src/data/markdown/docs/07 extensions/02 Explanations/extensions-registry.md

 ## Registry Requirements
 At minimum, each source code repository must have the following:

-- a README file with a project description, build and usage documentation, and version compatibilities
+- a README file with a project description, build and usage documentation, and k6 version compatibilities
 - the `xk6` topic _(See the [GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics))_ for discoverability
 - a non-restrictive OSS license _(Apache2 preferred)_
 - an `examples` folder with at least one example to show proper usage
 - at least one [versioned release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)

-In addition, extensions must successfully build with versions of k6 no older than one year.
-You must specify the k6 versions it is compatible with.
+- must successfully build with the latest version of k6 or a prior version within two releases

 <Blockquote mod="note" title="">